DataDog/documentation/content/graphing/metrics/distributions.md

 ## Aggregations

 The new tagging workflow for Distributions allows you to define which aggregations are available in queries.
 Initially, Datadog maintain a single timeseries, for `*` (all points), and otherwise ignore all tags.
 Manually aggregate your metric based on sets of tags, chosen from the list of tags normally available.
-For convenience, Datadog also creates aggregations for every combination of the first four custom tags applied to each metric.
+For convenience, Datadog also creates aggregations for every combination of up to four custom tags applied to each metric.

 With the [distribution UI][3], create additional aggregate timeseries by applying sets of tags to a metric, for which a timeseries is created for every combination of tag values within the set.